 What about simply giving away your assets to loved ones to qualify for Medicaid?

 Legally speaking, any transfer of assets for less than fair market value (i.e., a gift) may subject you to a lengthy period of Medicaid ineligibility under a complex and confusing web of Medicaid regulations.
 Nevertheless, as with most areas of life, proper planning is rewarded and the failure to plan is not.
 Through proper Medicaid planning, you may be able to legally qualify for Medicaid and protect your assets for yourself now and your loved ones later.

 If you are in good health and can pay the premiums, long-term care insurance (LTC or LTCI) is another means to pay for your care.
 In addition, long-term care insurance is sometimes used in conjunction with Medicaid legal planning to pay for care during any period of potential ineligibility.

 You may not be willing to admit that you may become incapacitated and perhaps need expensive geriatric care in the future.
 However, denial is not a strategy and there is no time like the present to plan.
 A debilitating illness or injury could strike any of us at any time.
-When you are ready to explore your options, contact us to schedule an initial consultation.
+When you are ready to explore your options, contact a compassionate elder law attorney to schedule an initial consultation.